Trump administration won’t accept new DACA applications

 The administration’s monthlong silence had unnerved many DACA recipients and those who wanted to join.
 U.S. District Judge Paul Grimm of Maryland, an appointee of President Barack Obama, has given the administration until the end of Friday to update the U.S. Citizenship and Immigration Services’ website and start adequately explaining why applications are rejected.

-“This is a move that is in defiance of the U.S. Supreme Court ruling and a federal court ruling,” said Shoba Sivaprasad Wadhia, an immigration law professor at Penn State Law.
+“This is a move that is in defiance of the U.S. Supreme Court ruling and a federal court ruling,” said Shoba Sivaprasad Wadhia, an immigration law professor at Penn State Law in University Park, Pennsylvania.
 “It’s a lawless landscape that we are in.”

+The Colorado Immigrant Rights Coalition accused the administration of further marginalizing immigrants.
+The American Business Immigration Coalition called it economically harmful.
+And the American Civil Liberties Union vowed to continue its yearslong fight to prevent the program’s demise.

-Laura Mendoza, a program manager at The Resurrection Project in Chicago, joined the program in 2013.
+Laura Mendoza, a program manager at The Resurrection Project in Chicago, joined DACA in 2013 and will have to renew next year.
 She said the $495 annual renewal fee would be difficult for many to pay.

 “It’s infuriating that we continue to be the punching bag for the administration,” she said of fellow DACA recipients.
 “The administration is slowly dismantling the program.”